Hal Rogers Parkway: As a toll road

-Toll removal and renaming

 By Kentucky state law, toll collection ceases when enough toll has been collected or funds received from other sources, such as a legislative appropriation, to pay off the construction bonds for the parkway.
 The toll booths were dismantled soon after the tolls were removed on June 1, 2003, and new Hal Rogers Parkway signs replaced the Daniel Boone Parkway signs sometime later in the same year.
 The two at-grade toll booths at exits 34 and 44 were converted into regular intersections and the mainline toll booth near London was dismantled.
 It is the only parkway in the state of Kentucky to be almost exclusively two-lanes with the occasional truck lanes on the hills.
 There is a center paint divider with rumble strips added as a safety feature.
 The only at-grade intersections are located at exit 34 and 44 in Clay and Leslie counties, respectively, along with the stretch of parkway from the western terminus at US 25 to KY 192, totaling 4 mi in Laurel County, and from milepost 58 to exit 59 in Perry County near Hazard.

-Renaming controversy and 2015 extension

 U.S. Representative Hal Rogers was the forerunner in getting the tolls lifted on the Daniel Boone Parkway, securing $13 million in federal funding.
 Former governor Paul E. Patton, to thank him for removing the tolls on the highway, renamed the Daniel Boone Parkway the Hal Rogers Parkway.
 This stirred a lot of controversy among Kentucky residents and descendants of Daniel Boone who were offended that a parkway originally named for the famous pioneer, who helped settle Kentucky, was renamed for a sitting congressman whose main accomplishment was getting the tolls lifted off of the parkway.
 Soon after, the Associated Press picked up the controversy regarding the renaming of the parkway and outrage over the renaming has been heard across the United States and as far as the United Kingdom.
 On October 14, 2015, at a surprise ceremony attended by Rogers, Governor Steve Beshear and KYTC officials renamed a 32 mi stretch of KY 80 between Somerset and London as an extension of the Hal Rogers Parkway.
 Somerset was the residence of Rogers at the time of the renaming.
 The road had been named the Russell Dyche Memorial Highway for a London newspaperman and politician.